 Grants Pass is a medium-sized city located in the state of Oregon.
 With a population of 37,088 people and 12 constituent neighborhoods, Grants Pass is the 15th largest community in Oregon.

-Grants Pass is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Grants Pass is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grants Pass is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Grants Pass who work in office and administrative support (15.25%), sales jobs (11.60%), and healthcare (7.97%).
+There are especially a lot of people living in Grants Pass who work in office and administrative support (16.22%), sales jobs (10.55%), and healthcare (7.57%).

 Also of interest is that Grants Pass has more people living here who work in computers and math than 95% of the places in the US.